 Like all addictions and compulsive behaviours, sex addiction is an anaesthetic.
 It is a coping mechanism, a way of managing difficult feelings.
 From an early age, sex, often in the form of masturbation, is associated with comfort and used as a way of escaping the harshness of the world.
 Sex becomes a refuge.
 There is of course, nothing wrong with turning to sex for comfort.
 And there is no reason why we shouldn’t enjoy our sexuality.
 Sex is not the problem, in the same way as alcohol is not the problem.
 It is the dependency and the experience of feeling out of control that someone with addiction needs to overcome.
 Furthermore, someone with compulsive sexual behaviours needs the opportunity to explore their relationship with their sexuality so they can develop a sexual lifestyle that is truly fulfilling and rewarding.

-The prevalence of sexual addiction is almost impossible to measure because of the shame, guilt and secrecy that surrounds the condition but rough estimates suggest that between 6 and 20% of the UK population are affected.
+Until recently, the prevalence of sex addiction was almost impossible to measure because of the shame, guilt and secrecy that surrounds the condition but recent research from the International Sex Survey has shown that 4.6% of the UK population are at risk of CSBD, or sex addiction as it’s most commonly known.
 If you think you may be one of them then you may find answering the questions on the Am I an Addict? page helpful.

 At The Laurel Centre we offer a range of individual and group sex addiction therapy services, Visit our services page to see how we can help you.